hustjiangtao/tornado-demo/README.md

 This file is the settings for Tornado Application.

+- `port`: set the server port, default is 9999 if not provided with command line when start the server
 - `debug`: set the log debug level if it's `True`
 - `autoreload`: auto start the tornado server when files has changed if it's `True`
 - `static_path`: the static files path